 In the state of Connecticut, when someone dies an estate tax return has to be filed

 While it is true that a joint tenancy property with the right of survivorship is not considered a probated asset, an estate tax return has to be filed.
-Most likely you won’t owe anything unless your assets are worth more than 7 Million Dollars.
-(Currently $7.1M to be exact).
+Most likely you won’t owe anything unless your assets are worth more than 12 Million Dollars.
+(Currently, $12.92M to be exact).

 But, it is necessary to file the tax return with the probate court, which will then issue a certificate of no tax, that is recorded on the land records.
-This is how title to real estate is documented from two joint owners to the sole survivor.
-If the surviving spouse attempts to sell the property, he or she will have trouble because the land records show that the home is owned by two people.
+This is how the title to real estate is documented from two joint owners to the sole survivor.
+If the surviving spouse attempts to sell the property, they will have trouble because the land records show that the home is owned by two people.

 To ensure that the land records properly reflect that the surviving spouse is now the sole owner, an Estate Tax Return has to be filed with the Probate Court.